-Any interested group should contact the Fannin County Commissioner’s office by calling 706-632-2203.
-Or you may inquire in suite 100 of the Fannin County Courthouse.
+Any interested group should contact the Fannin County Land Development office by calling 706-258-5170.
+Or you may inquire in suite 101 of the Fannin County Courthouse.

 The objective of the program is to create public awareness of the litter problem along the county’s roads by making the adopted section of the road an example of community involvement that improves the beauty of the area through [...]

-The County Road Department will provide: Two signs indicating the section of road under adoption with a generic sign stating “Adopt-A-Mile” and a sign with the name of the volunteer or organization.
-Safety vests for use during the cleanups, [...]
+Public Works will provide: • Two signs indicating the section of road under adoption with a generic sign stating “Adopt-A-Mile” and a sign with the name of the volunteer or organization. • Public Works will pick up the garbage [...]

 Through such adoption, an organization, group, or individuals would have responsibility of controlling the litter problem within their section of county road.
 In addition, the organization will: Develop a functional plan that will influence and encourage the public to [...]